ghzeni/blockgame-guide/README.md

 Evermore where you can buy materials for a cheaper price.
 Make sure to interact with your nation/town members :>

-4, If you go offline for a month (as an Inn resident) I (Mr. Escudero) will store your stuff in a private chest indefinetly.
+4, If you go offline for a month (as an Inn resident) I (Mr. Escudero) will store your stuff in a private chest indefinitely.
 If you come back your stuff will be waiting you there at the attic of the Scouting Guild, in chests to your name and only you will be able to open them.

 Remember that you can tp back here with /t spawn